 Crusty Whole-Grain Cornbread — Gluten-Free

-Honey drizzled over warm cornbread…wonderful!
+Honey drizzled over warm, whole-grain cornbread…wonderful!
 Raspberry preserves spread over a another wedge…delicious!
 During a week of making extra-easy meals, I really enjoyed a simple pan of crusty cornbread.
 Some of it went with soup.
 I toasted another wedge in the oven to go with chili and beans.
 The last piece was pan-grilled to go with eggs for breakfast.

 Gluten-free living can be a little more challenging when I don’t feel like fussing around in the kitchen, but this recipe is quick and easy to make…and so versatile.